 Column

-Description
+Column Description

 Sample

+- The name of the directory containing the sample factor

-The name of the directory containing the sample fastq
+The name of the directory containing the sample fastq files.

-files.

 Fastq Files

 Comma separated list of fastq file names in the sample

 directory.

 Fastq File Size

+The sum of the sizes of the faste files.
+This will be the

 The sum of the sizes of the fastq files.
 This will be the

 compressed size if the files are compressed.

 Machine

 The sequencing instrument ID extracted from the

 compressed

 fastq.gz file header.
 If the fastq files are not

-compressed,

-the machine ID is not captured.
+compressed, the machine ID is not captured.

+the machine in is not captured.

 Flowcell

+The flowcall used during the second size and second

 The flowcell used during the sequencing run, extracted from

 the compressed fastq.gz file header.
 If the fastq files are

 not compressed, the flowcell is not captured.

 not compressed, the nowcen is not captured.

 Number of Reads

+The number of reads in the SAM 61- When wein

 The number of reads in the SAM file.
-When using

-paired fastq
+When using paired fastq

 files, this number will be twice the number of reads

 reported

 by bowtie.

 Duplicate Reads

 The number of reads marked as duplicates.
 These reads

 are not

 included in the pileup and are not used to call snps.

-When a set of duplicate reads is found, only the
+When

-a set of duplicate reads is found, only the highest-quality
+a set of duplicate reads is found, only the

+highest-quality

 read in the set is retained.

 Percent of Reads Mapped

 The percentage of reference-aligned reads in the SAM

 file.

+Assessed Tablet Cine

 Average Insert Size

-4.13.
+I.13.
 Metrics The average observed template length of mapped 33

 paired reads as

 captured by SAMtools view TLEN value.
 This metric

 is not